alleystoughton/PCR/README.md

-Barthe, Ran Canetti, Robert Cunningham, François Dupressoir, Benjamin Grégoire, Jonathan Herzog, Aaron D. Jaggard, Jonathan Katz, Catherine Meadows, Adam Petcher, Emily Shen, Pierre-Yves Strub, Arkady Yerukhimovich and Santiago Zanella-Béguelin.
-Special thanks to Zanella-Béguelin for suggesting that security against the Third Party could be strengthened were the Server to begin by randomly shuffling its database.
+Barthe, Ran Canetti, Robert Cunningham, François Dupressoir, Benjamin Grégoire, Jonathan Herzog, Aaron D. Jaggard, Jonathan Katz, Catherine Meadows, Adam Petcher, Emily Shen, Pierre-Yves Strub, Arkady Yerukhimovich and Santiago Zanella Béguelin.
+Special thanks to Zanella Béguelin for suggesting that security against the Third Party could be strengthened were the Server to begin by randomly shuffling its database.
 Our theory for removing redundant hashing is based on a technique invented by Grégoire, but our implementation of this